John Lindsay (Royal Navy officer): Naval career

+Lindsay joined the Royal Navy during the Seven Years' War.
+He was made a lieutenant in 1756 commanding the fireship Pluto.
+He participated in Sir Edward Hawke's 1757 expedition to attack Rochefort.
 On 29 September 1757, Lindsay was made captain of the 28-gun frigate HMS Trent, serving from 1757 to 1763.
 He served in both the West Indies and in home waters during the war.
 Trent was among ships used to try to capture Spanish ships in the Caribbean.

 Trent was part of Sir George Pocock's fleet at the taking of Havana from the Spanish in 1762.
 During that action, Lindsay took over command of the 80-gun HMS Cambridge on 1 July when her commander William Goostrey was killed by rifle fire from the Morro Castle, which he was trying to capture.
 For this and "many strong proofs of his valour" shown in the battle, he was rewarded with a permanent command of HMS Cambridge, the 70-gun HMS Marlborough or the 74-gun HMS Dragon (it is unknown which he chose, and he was still on the Trent in December 1763).
 After his return to England following the conclusion of the war, Lindsay received a knighthood on 10 February 1764.

 Lindsay returned to the West Indies, in command of the Tartar.
 His ship carried one of John Harrison's chronometers for tests and Thomas Erskine was serving as one of his midshipmen.
 He returned to Britain in 1765, following the conclusion of the war.
 Lindsay was MP for Aberdeen Burghs from 1767 to 1768.